SERMON 3

 Our ash-Shaykh Abu'l-Qasim an-Nafis al-Anbari related this religious speech to us through his chain of authorities that ends with Ibn `Abbas, who said that after loyalty had been paid toPrince/governor al-mu'minin as Important Muslim religious leader he was sitting on the pulpit when a man from the audience enquired why he had remained quiet till then after whichPrince/governor al-mu'minin delivered this religious speech unprepared/on-the-spot.
 (Tadhkarat khawass al-ummah, p.73)

 18) al-Qadi Ahmad ibn Muhammad, ash-Shihab al-Khafaji (d.
-1069 A.H.) writes relating to/connected to its realness
+1069 A.H.) writes relating to/connected to its realness:

 It is stated in the statements of Prince/governor al-mu'minin `Ali (Allah may be pleased with him) that "It is strange during life time he (Abu Bakr) wanted to give up the Important Muslim religious leaderate but he strengthened its foundation for the other one after his death."
 (Sharh durrat al-ghawwas, p.17)